ViewTubeApp/viewtube/extra/hermes/README.md

 ## Integration with Next.js

-Use a RabbitMQ client in your Next.js application to publish tasks and subscribe to completions.
+Use a RabbitMQ client in your Next.js application to publish tasks.
 Example using `amqplib`:

 ```typescript
 import amqp from "amqplib";